 But for CNC machines tape is fit once and the program is stored in the memory and can be run repeatedly to produce repeated jobs.
 CNC or computer numerical control is an NC system that employs a dedicated microcomputer as a machine control unit.

-The presence of a microprocessor, RAM memory, ROM memory, input and output devices have increased the level of automation in NC systems.
+The presence of a microprocessor, RAM, ROM, and input and output devices has increased the level of automation in NC systems.
 CNC Machine is designed to perform multiple operations in a faster way which increases the flexibility of the machine.

 Read also: